mark-afortadera/configure-ad/README.md

 <p><b>Account Lockout Duration:</b></p>
 <p>- Definition: The time in minutes that an account remains locked before it is automatically unlocked.</p>
-<p>- Configuration: Double-click on this setting, select Define this policy setting, and then set the duration (e.g., 30 minutes).</p>
+<p>- Configuration: Double-click on this setting, select "Define this policy setting", and then set the duration (e.g., 30 minutes).</p>
 <p><b>Account Lockout Threshold:</b></p>
 <p>- Definition: The number of failed logon attempts that will trigger an account lockout.</p>
 <p>- Configuration: Double-click on this setting, select Define this policy setting, and then set the threshold (e.g., 3 invalid attempts).</p>